Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Experiments

-\textbf{Implementation Detail.} We choose ViT-B~\citep{dosovitskiy_image_2021} with image size 224 and patch size 16 as our backbone.
-The backbone is pre-trained on ImageNet-21K~\citep{ridnik_imagenet-21k_2021}, as available in the timm library~\citep{wightman_pytorch_2019}.
+\textbf{Implementation Detail.} We choose ViT-B~\cite{dosovitskiy_image_2021} with image size 224 and patch size 16 as our backbone.
+For the image domain, the backbone is pre-trained on ImageNet-21K~\cite{ridnik_imagenet-21k_2021}, as available in the timm library~\cite{wightman_pytorch_2019}.
 The images for the downstream datasets are resized to $224 \times 224$.
-Images from CIFAR-100 are augmented by random cropping with a padding of $4$ and random horizontal flipping, and PCam is augmented only with random horizontal flipping.
+Images from CIFAR-100 are augmented by random cropping with a padding of $4$ and random horizontal flipping, and Resisc45 and PCam are augmented only with random horizontal flipping.
+For the video domain, we choose vanilla ViT-Base (ViT-B/16)~\cite{dosovitskiy_image_2021} with joint space-time attention as our backbone model~\cite{bertasius2021space} using VideoMAE~\cite{tong2022videomae} pre-trained weights on Kinetics-400~\cite{kay2017kinetics}.
 We perform the experiments on 8 Nvidia RTX A5000 GPUs with a batch size of $64$.
-All reported numbers are run multiple times and averaged.
-More details about hyperparameter searching can be found in Appendix~\ref{appendix:implement}.
-The base hyperparameters for each method are described below. \begin{itemize} \item Full fine-tuning: We use SGD~\citep{ruder_overview_2017} optimizer with learning rate $0.001$ and weight decay $0.0001$. \item Head-tuning: We use one linear layer as the classification head and use the SGD optimizer with learning rate $0.005$ and weight decay $0.0001$. \item FedPEFT-Bias: There is no additional hyperparameter for Bias.
-We use SGD optimizer with learning rate $0.01$ and weight decay $0.0001$. \item FedPEFT-Adapter: We use a Bottleneck Adapter with residual connections as the adapter.
-We insert the adapter to each layer of the backbone after the feed-forward block following~\cite{pfeiffer_adapterhub_2020} with a reduction factor of $8$ and the GELU as the activation function.
-We use SGD optimizer with learning rate $0.005$ and weight decay $0.0001$. \item FedPEFT-Prompt: We follow the design of VPT-Deep~\citep{jia_visual_2022}, and use a prompt length as $10$ to prepend prompt tokens to the input and the hidden embedding in each layer.
-We use SGD optimizer with learning rate $0.01$ and weight decay $0.0001$. \end{itemize}
+All reported main results are run under $3$ random seeds and averaged.